rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-20-373dd8d7f4fe6413-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 stocks:
 - SUDAL
 tags:
+- asm-stage
 - encumbrance
-- promoter-encumbrance
-- surveillance-measure
-- SEBI-SAST
 - regulation-28-3
+- sast
-- additional-surveillance
+- surveillance
 title: Measure in respect of companies with high Promoter as well as non-Promoter 'Encumbrance' as per Reg.
 28(3) of SEBI (SAST) Regulation 2011
 ---